deco-cx/warp-node/README.md

   specified WebSocket URL.
 - **Domain Not Accessible**: Ensure that the domain name is correctly configured and pointing to the Warp server.
+- **Node.js Version**: Ensure you're using Node.js 20 or later for full
+  compatibility.

+## Contributing

+This project is open source.
+Feel free to contribute by submitting issues or pull requests.

+## License

+MIT License - see [LICENSE](./LICENSE) file for details.